 22k participants, 170m views

-This hashtag can obviously be used year-round and is a favorite of RED bloggers sharing their own makeup routines.
-The RED notes in this category tend to be a mix of both photos and videos, usually shot up-close to highlight the results of the routines and techniques discussed in the post.
+This hashtag can obviously be used year-round and is a favourite of Xiaohongshu bloggers sharing their own makeup routines.
+The Xiaohongshu posts in this category tend to be a mix of both photos and videos, usually shot up-close to highlight the results of the routines and techniques discussed in the post.
 In one of the most popular recent posts, actress Zhang Li (@张俪) details her day spent on a magazine shoot.

 “Today’s Makeup” tag is great for brands running product seeding campaigns.
 Some of the most popular content is from Korean blogger Park Hye-Min, who also goes by the name Pony Makeup (@泡泡糖课堂).
-Park has around 35,000 fans on Little RED Book, and her videos generally run to around 4-5 minutes as she walks viewers through her makeup routine, from concealer to eyelashes.
+Park has around 35,000 fans on Xiaohongshu, and her videos generally run to around 4-5 minutes as she walks viewers through her makeup routine, from concealer to eyelashes.

 “My skincare routine” (#我的护肤日常)